A BRIEF HISTORY OF BIRMINGHAM, ENGLAND

 Fox Hollies Park opened in 1929.
 The Barber Institute of Fine Arts opened in 1932.
 A School of Speech and Drama opened in 1936.
 Meanwhile Queen Elizabeth Hospital was opened in 1938.

-During the Second World War Birmingham was, as a major manufacturing centre, an obvious target for German bombing.
+During the Second World War Birmingham was, as a major manufacturing center, an obvious target for German bombing.
 More than 2,000 people died as a result of the bombing.

 In the years 1945-54 more than 37,000 council houses were built in Birmingham.
 By 1970 the number had risen to over 80,000.
 They were sorely needed.
 A survey in 1954 showed that 20% of the houses in Birmingham were unfit for human habitation.

-In 1956 a statue of 3 famous men, Bolton, Watt and Murdock was erected in Broad Street.
+In 1956 a statue of 3 famous men, Bolton, Watt and Murdoch was erected in Broad Street.
 Birmingham Rotunda opened in 1965.
 In 1966 a statue named Hebe was erected in Holloway Circus.

 An inner ring road was built in Birmingham between 1960 and 1971.
 Aston University was founded in 1966.
 In 1971 New Street Station was rebuilt.
 A Nature Centre opened in Birmingham in 1975.